responsive-sk/slim4-root/README.md

 - **Dedicated exception handling** for path-related errors
 - **Enhanced developer experience** with more intuitive API
 - **No more relative paths** with `../` - everything is relative to the root
+- **Base path detection** for applications running in subdirectories

 ## Features